Thursday, February 18, 2010

 The trend has been dubbed utilitarian chic and is seen by some as a statement in response to the current economic state of the world.

-"The utilitarian cycle is at a time when we are living in survival mode in terms of the economy."
+According to designer Phillip Lim, "The utilitarian cycle is at a time when we are living in survival mode in terms of the economy."

 Many individuals who can afford to be flashy and flaunt their ability to afford frills are now taking a more minimal approach to fashion, perhaps out of respect for those who can't.

-the desaturated looks of the season lack in colour impact, they most certainly make up for in statement-making style.
+This may or may not actually be the case but one thing is for certain - what the desaturated looks of the season lack in colour impact, they most certainly make up for in statement-making style.

-he hottest trends such as harem pants, safari jackets as well as classic pieces such as the trench and oxford shirts are all being interpreted in an array of neutrals and subdued colours.
+The utilitarian fashion of 2010 ranges from soft and fluid feminine shapes to sharp and tailored menswear inspired pieces and the hottest trends such as harem pants, safari jackets as well as classic pieces such as the trench and oxford shirts are all being interpreted in an array of neutrals and subdued colours.

 When colour is removed from the equation, it really forces you to observe and appreciate the actual design of the garment.

 The high street and department stores have wasted no time in adapting the trend and some have even made this look a key feature in their new collections.
+Below are some of the clothing stores around London displaying their stylish but desaturated Spring looks.

 easyfashion.blogspot.com, stockholmstreetstyle.feber.se,